BMWire/alx-higher_level_programming/0x0A-python-inheritance/README.md

 ## Mandatory

-1. 0-lookup.py, 0-lookup.txt - Function that returns attributes and methods of an object.
+1. 0-lookup.py - Function that returns attributes and methods of an object.
+2. 1-my_list.py - Class that inherits from `list`.
+3.

 ## Advanced